Search over 2 Kelpie Cross Labrador dogs across Australia

 Recommended Grooming Tips

-Take the time to check your crossbreed’s eyes regularly for redness or discharge as it could be a sign of inflammation.
+It’s good to inspect your crossbreed’s eyes for signs of redness or discharge as it could indicate an underlying issue.

-Introduce grooming to your dog’s routine at an early age to help familiarise it with the process.
+Introduce grooming into your dog’s routine early on to help them get used to the process.

 Exercise